kamalakshancg/BigMart_Sales_Prediction/README.md

 Created end to end DVC pipline right from collecting data from github to Evaluation of model four stages involved:

+Stages:
-Stage 1: Collecting data from github and saving in local system Stage 2: Spliting data into train and test data
+1. Collecting data from github and saving in local system
+2. Spliting data into train and test data
-Stage 3: Training Model with train data
+3. Training Model with train data
-Stage 4: Evaluation of Model with Test data
+4. Evaluation of Model with Test data